cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 ```

-As we can see above we are about to execute instruction `0x080483d4 <main+16>:	call   0x80482e8 <gets@plt>` our instruction pointer EIP also shows this as it has `0x80483d4` as value.
-Let see what happens when we go into the function.
+As observed above the program is about to execute instruction `0x080483d4 <main+16>:	call   0x80482e8 <gets@plt>` the instruction pointer (EIP) also shows this as it has `0x80483d4` as value.
+Proceding with the program execution, `si` is used to step into `gets` function call.

 ```bash
 (gdb) si